komlog-io/komlogd/docs/en/api.rst

         loop.stop()
     loop.close()

-komlogd stablishes a web sockets connection with Komlog and internally manages reconnections.
+komlogd stablishes a websockets connection with Komlog and internally manages reconnections.

 .. important::
     You need to authorize your agent previously on Komlog web, as explained